olwend/boris_bikes/README.md

 Contact details - report bugs / issues

-licensing information
+- licensing information
-Compatibility - browsers and devices
+- Compatibility - browsers and devices
-How to run it and use it
+- How to run it and use it
-Support information
+- Support information

-What basic functionality is covered
+The basic functionality emulates
-They want you to build a program that will emulate
 - docking stations
 - bikes
 - infrastructure (repair staff)